thomashoneyman/writing/guides/real-world-halogen/using-halogen-components.md

 - Higher-order components are a common pattern in the React community and refer to components that take a component as an argument, augment it with new behaviors and state, and return the new, augmented component.
 - Renderless components have no existing render function at all, and allow you to extend a component with new behaviors and state via a parent component which provides the render function.
 For various reasons renderless components are more common — at least in open source.

-#### Building your own renderless components

-I gave [a talk about renderless components](https://www.youtube.com/watch?v=igWrktC0m7E) at Los Angeles PureScript, and another about reusable components at LambdaConf 2018.
-These talks expand on the motivation for these kinds of components and helps explain how to implement them.

-In addition, **Renderless** is a library for [designing and implementing renderless components](https://github.com/thomashoneyman/purescript-halogen-renderless).
-It provides:

-- helpers for working with a `Store` comonad as your component state
-- minimal starting templates for your own renderless components
-- guides and best practices to help you design components in this style

-If you need some inspiration, try exploring [Formless](https://github.com/thomashoneyman/purescript-halogen-formless) and [Select](https://github.com/citizennet/purescript-halogen-select), two open-source Halogen components that use the renderless style.

 ## A Brief Review Of Performance Considerations